The Interesting 70's

 [additional writings by Juana/Walden/Fe Cabonce, to our best recollection]

-[Walden -- The first year of "Martial Law" was very peaceful, in total contrary to its name "Martial".
+[Walden -- The first years of "Martial Law" were very peaceful, in total contrary to its name "Martial".
 There was real peace.
 With curfew set at 9pm (later extending to 12 Midnight, I thought we (William and myself) had the best times of our childhood.
-Mother would take us to the movies once a week.
-The best movie houses then, "Lyric" and "Crest" were 2 blocks away .
-We always walked to watch the movies - yes walk.
-During those early days, it is unlawful to be in a group of more than 3 people.
-So, we would split into several splinter groups, and walking in different sides of the street.
-Back then Sundays are non-working day, yet I remember, tagging along with my mother to the store even on Sundays.
+My Mother would take us to the movies once a week, of course, with a battalion of 10-15 people tagged along.
+The best movie houses then, "Lyric" and "Crest" were just 2 blocks away .
+We always walked to watch the movies - yes walked.
+During those early Martial Law days, it was unlawful to be in a group of more than 3 people.
+So, we would split ourselves into several splinter groups, and walking in different sides of the street.
+Back then Sundays were non-working day, yet I remember, tagging along with my mother to the store even on Sundays.
 Mother would always bring a battalion of 8-10 sales staff, and brought fruits -- durian, lanzones, santol, after watching the movie!

 [Walden -- By late 1976, my father has his eyes on a "run-down" 4-storey building right across the Davao City Hall, along Ponciano Street.
 The property used to hold the House of Magno -- a chain of department stores in Davao in the early sixties.
 The late owner Gene Magno was a very good friend, and my father signed up a 10-year lease with the family.
 This time, my father's dreams may have over-extended, or maybe not.
-The project was to have the first ever business with escalator, full size 13-Checkout Supermarket, a department store, a hotel and Restaurant.]
+The project was to have the first ever business with escalator, full size 13-Checkout Supermarket, a department store, a hotel and Restaurant, all under one roof in a fully airconditioned building.]

-[Walden -- Back then in 1976, I was an 18 year old kid working and enjoying my youth with a top notch architectural firm - Manuel N Chiew Associates.
-I started to sense financial stress in the business, although I was not actively involve in the business, but I see my parents working extra hours.
-And I can see long faces during meals.
-We were cash-short, labor short, and not to mention sleep-short.
+[Walden -- Back then in 1976, I was an 18 year old kid working and enjoying my youth with the top notch architectural firm - Manuel N Chiew Associates.
+I started to sensed a clouded financial stress in the business, although I was not actively involved in the business, but then I see my parents working extra hours.
+And I can see long faces and feel silent treatments during meals.
+They were cash-strapped, labor-short, and not to mention sleep-deprived.
 We did borrowed funds from a few close friends.]

-[Walden/Juana -- Back at my place of work, I was assigned by Architech Manuel Chiew to handle my father's project.
-(My father contract Architech Chiew to design the project.)
-I thought then, that in my more than a year's work at the architectural firm, I learned more than what could learn in a formal four year course.
-Thanks to Manuel N Chiew, I was enjoying my work.)
+[Walden/Juana -- Back at my place of work, I was assigned by Architect Manuel Chiew to handle my father's project.
+(My father contracted Architect Chiew to design the project.)
+I thought then, that in my more than a year's work at the architectural firm, I learned more than what could be learnt in a formal four year course.
+Thanks to my mentor, Manuel N Chiew, I was enjoying my work.)
 And yet, in between my work and my family, I felt guilty, very guilty.
 With a little push from my mother, I readily quit my job to help in the project.
-Not that I love my job less, but it was more of the sense of duty and responsibility in helping my parents.]
+Not that I love my job less, but it was more of the sense of duty and responsibility in helping my parents, or perhaps, the guilty conscience kicked in hard on me.]

 [Juana/Walden -- The store was packed, day-in day-out, 24-hours non-stop.
 Hotel rooms overbooked, and people lined up at the restaurant.
 Again - all roads lead to Datu Complex.
 One by one, we start to see lost friends -- former friends coming back, one by one, cheering and praising the brilliance of my father.]